jbyrdrh/dynatrace-eda-demo/README.md

 - [Dynatrace OneAgent](https://www.dynatrace.com/platform/oneagent/) deployed on a VM to serve as the managed node.

 # Environment overview
-- In my example environment, I have three RHEL 9.4 VMs which comprise my Ansible Automation Platform test environment: an Automation Controller, a Private Automation Hub, and an Event-Driven Ansible controller.
+- In my example environment, I have three RHEL 9 VMs for my Ansible Automation Platform test environment:
+  - Automation Controller
+  - Private Automation Hub
+  - Event-Driven Ansible controller
-- There is a 4th RHEL 9.4 system serving as the managed node running Dynatrace OneAgent.
+- There is a 4th RHEL 9.4 system serving as the managed node running [Dynatrace OneAgent](https://www.dynatrace.com/platform/oneagent/)